City of Deltona

 The Solid Waste (Trash) Collection System is based on operational

-in the City.
-Section 54-56 of the Code of Ordinances requires that the
+owners in the City.
+Section 54-56 of the Code of Ordinances

-City Commission adopt an Annual Rate Resolution during its budget
+requires that the City Commission adopt an Annual Rate Resolution

 Background: